koush/docs.scrypted.app/install/proxmox-ve.md

 apt-get -y install libedgetpu1-max
 ```

-## Intel NPU
+## Intel NPU Drivers

-The Proxmox VE host can use the NPU driver for Core Ultra processors provided by Intel.
+The Proxmox VE host can use the NPU (Neural Processing Unit) driver for Core Ultra processors provided by Intel.
 Run the following on the Proxmox VE host to install the NPU driver:

 ```sh
 cd /tmp